PabloMDiez/redux-toolkit-workshop-playground/README.md

 # redux-toolkit-workshop-playground
 ## Exploration 1: using `useDispatch` and `useSelector` hooks.

 > Notice: only `src/components/header.js` has been migrated.
+Also, test for it introduced.

 Some thoughts and opinions
 - This introduces the need of shadowing names, or coming up with different (but similar ones)